2008 Ole Miss Rebels football team: Mississippi State

 Ole Miss won the most lopsided Egg Bowl since the Rebels won 48–0 in 1971, by beating Mississippi State 45–0.
 Only once in this game did the Mississippi State offense cross the 50-yard line into Ole Miss territory.
 Ole Miss held MSU to just 37 total yards including minus 51 rushing yards.
 Ole Miss set a school record with 11 sacks.
 Mississippi Statewide receiver Brandon McRae was carted off the field after breaking his leg in the second quarter.

 Cotton Bowl Classic

-Pregame Line: Texas Tech –4

 The #20 Rebels defeated the #8 Texas Tech Red Raiders 47–34 in the 2009 AT&T Cotton Bowl Classic in Dallas, Texas on January 2, 2009.
 The Red Raiders and the Rebels had met in bowl games twice before—1986 Independence Bowl and 1998 Independence Bowl—with Ole Miss winning both.
 The teams also met during the 2002 and 2003 regular seasons with Texas Tech winning both games of the home-and-home series.

 The Rebels' last bowl bid came 5 years ago and ironically in the Cotton Bowl Classic, a 31–28 victory over Oklahoma State.
 In this Cotton Bowl Classic, Ole Miss made its fourth appearance in the Cotton Bowl Classic, now carrying a 3–1 record.
 The Rebels defeated Texas Christian University 14–13 in the 1956 game and dropped a 12–7 decision to Texas in 1962.